Skip to content

 <h2>Section</h2>

-Some JavaScript frameworks (like React, Vue, or Angular) automatically add attributes to HTML elements that are technically not valid HTML but are crucial for how the frameworks function.
+Some JavaScript frameworks (like React, Vue, or Angular) automatically add attributes to HTML elements that aren't technically valid HTML but are crucial for how the frameworks work.

 If you're using a framework and see many HTML validation errors related to attributes, these are often benign and a necessary part of how the framework works.
 Focus on the semantic and structural issues rather than framework-specific attribute warnings.

-Accessibility: Screen readers use semantic elements to help users navigate.
-Users can jump directly to <main> content or skip navigation.
+Accessibility: screen readers use semantic elements to help users navigate.
+People can jump straight to <main> content or skip past navigation.

-Maintainability: Semantic HTML is self-documenting.
-The purpose of each section is clear without needing to read class names.
+Maintainability: semantic HTML is self-documenting.
+The purpose of each section is clear without reading class names.

 Review your HTML Report findings and prioritize:

-As you build more solutions, semantic HTML will become second nature, resulting in more accessible, maintainable, and professional code.
+As you build more solutions, semantic HTML becomes second nature, and your code gets more accessible and maintainable along the way.